nusov/SwiftUI-POV-Architecture/README.md

 The **Protocol Oriented View (POV)** architecture is a SwiftUI-specific pattern that shifts the responsibility of business logic from a separate class (ViewModel) to the View itself via Protocol Conformance.

 In this pattern:
-1.  **The Protocol** defines the contract: the required dependencies (services, settings) and the functions (navigation, preparation).
+1.  **The Protocol** defines the contract: the required dependencies (services, modelContext) and the functions (business logic).
 2.  **The Protocol Extension** provides the **default implementation** of the logic.
 This allows the code to be written once and reused by any view conforming to the protocol.
 3.  **The View** conforms to the protocol.
 It holds the UI layout, declares its dependencies using `@Environment`, and manages a separate `@Observable` State class to hold data.
-4.  **The State** is a pure data class (`OnboardingState`) that handles the mutable properties, ensuring the View struct remains lightweight while keeping data persistence correct.
+4.  **The State** is a pure data class (`ViewState`) that handles the mutable properties, ensuring the View struct remains lightweight while keeping data persistence correct.

 ## Core Points
 *   **Logic Injection via Extensions:** Business logic is not inside the View or a ViewModel, but in a Protocol extension.
 This is "Composition over Inheritance."